 The best teacher appreciation gifts are ones that they can use again and again.
 Compile teacher supplies like notepads, magnets and markers for a practical gift.

-Crafting these decorative candles is as easy as it is fun.
+A decorative candle is a great way to help your favorite teacher decompress.
 Teachers will appreciate the creativity that went into making these keepsake candles.

 6. Chocolate Chip Cookies

 Bake a double or triple batch of chocolate chip cookies.
 Package a handful for every teacher in a gift box or goodie bag.
 They’ll enjoy having these to snack on between lesson planning.